 34. The Lieutenant Governor in Council may make regulations,

-(a) prescribing any matter required or permitted by this Act to be prescribed by the regulations;
+(b) prescribing any matter required by this Act to be prescribed by the regulations;

 (d) prescribing the duties of issuers;

 (e) requiring persons authorized to solemnize marriages to furnish such information and returns as are prescribed;

 (f) Repealed: 2009, c.
 33, Sched.
 17, s.
 6 (7).